Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/Web-Sandbox-Admin/README.md

 [1.0.0](https://github.com/Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/blob/main/Web-Sandbox-Admin/Dockerfile)

 ## Image Variants
-The only supported image at this time is an Alpine implementation.
+The only supported image at this time is an Alpine-based implementation.

 `edfialliance/ods-api-web-sandbox-admin:<version>`